mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/metaphysics.md

   from areas of great obscurity: the relationships between the different divine attributes, and the distinction between the vegetative, sensitive, and rational souls in human beings.

+## Ockham's reductive programme

+* William Ockham was one of the first to reject Scotus' formal distinction on the side of reality.
+‘Entities are not to be multiplied beyond necessity.’
+This is the famous Ockham's razor designed to shave off philosophers' superfluous woolliness.
+The remark is not, in fact, to be found in his surviving writings.
+He did say similar things such as ‘it is futile to do with many what can be done with few’ and ‘plurality is not to be assumed without necessity’, but he was not the first person to make such remarks.
+However, the slogan does sum up his reductionist attitude towards the technical philosophical developments of his predecessors.
+* Ockham believed neither in common nature nor in the individuating principle.
+All that exists in reality are individuals, and they just are individual—they need no extra principle to individuate them.
+It is not individuality, but universality, that needs explaining—indeed, explaining away.
+* For Ockham's medieval predecessors there were individuals in every category—not only individual substances like Socrates and Brownie the donkey, but individual accidents of many kinds, such as Brownie's whereabouts and Socrates' relationship to Plato.
+Ockham reduced the ten Aristotelian categories to two.
+Only substances and qualities were real.
+  Belief in individuals of other kinds, Ockham maintained, was due to a naive assumption that to every word there corresponded an entity in the world.
+Ockham however was not denying the distinction between the different categories: what he was denying was that the distinction was more than a conceptual one.
+* Ockham argued against reality of relations.
+If a relation were a real entity distinct from the terms of the relation, it would be capable of existing even if the terms were not.
+Suppose Socrates is the father of Plato, and Plato is the son of Socrates.
+Then there is a relation of paternity between Socrates and Plato.
+It is absurd to say either that this relation could exist without Socrates ever having begotten Plato, or that, Socrates having begotten Plato, God could remove from Socrates the relation of paternity.
+* ‘I do not say that relation is really the same as its foundation; but I say that a relation is not the foundation but only an intention or concept in the soul, signifying several absolute things.’
+Relative terms signify the absolute things that are the bearers of the relation, but they are connotative terms that signify one term of the relation, connote the other, and connote the way in which the two exist.
+Thus, when we say that A is next to B, we are not talking about a real entity of ‘nextness’; we are signifying A, connoting B, and saying that there is nothing getting in the way between them.
+* This, Ockham says, is what natural reason teaches: that there are no such entities as relations.
+But, rather ignominiously, he is prepared to accept the existence of such relations in certain cases because he believes that certain Christian doctrines—the Trinity, the Incarnation, the Eucharist—demand the existence of such relations.
+This naturally led to the suspicion that he was a proponent of a double truth: that something could be true in theology that was false in philosophy.